0cjs/sedoc/8bit/msx/video.md

 In text modes the frame buffer is a linear sequence of 1-byte character cells determining the displayed characters from left to right on each line, with lines from top to bottom.
-This is called the [_pattern name table_][2t pntab].
+This is called the [_pattern name table_][2t pntab] (or sometimes the _pattern layout map_).
 Each byte is an index into a character definition table called the [_pattern generator table_][2t pgtab], which is a sequence of 8 bytes for each character definition, each byte a line from top to bottom and each bit from 7 to 0 a pixel from left to right.

 Some modes also have a [_blink table_][2t btab] with the first byte's bits 0-7 giving blink status (1=on) for character positions 0-7 first row of the